mnz1988/stable-diffusion-guide/README.md

     After a "base prompt" like the above, you may then start typing what you want.
 For example `young woman in a bikini in the beach, full body shot`.
 Feel free to add other terms you don't like to your negatives such as `old, ugly, futanari, furry`, etc.
     You can also save your prompts to reuse later with the buttons below Generate.
 Click the small 💾 *Save style* and give it a name.
 Later, you can open your *Styles* dropdown to choose, then click 📋 *Apply selected styles to the current prompt*.

+    Note that when you surround something in `(parentheses)`, it will have emphasis or more **weight** in your resulting image, equal to `1.1`.
+The normal weight is 1, and each parentheses will multiply by an additional 1.1.
+You can also specify the weight yourself, like this: `(full body:1.4)`.
+You can also go below 1 to de-emphasize a word: `[brackets]` will multiply by 0.9, but you still use normal parentheses to go lower, like `(this:0.5)`.

 1. **Generation parameters** <a name="gen"></a>